tatmanblue/rust-aries-agent/tools/webhook/README.md

-# WebHook Listener
+# Talkback Listener

-To use webhook listener, run the host application in a separate shell window passing in the following talkBack configuration:
+To use webhook listener (also called `talkback`), run the host application in a separate shell window passing in the following talkBack configuration:

 ```
 cargo run -- --host 127.0.0.1:8000